skip to Main Content

 WinLink training topics will be included in the acknowledgements that are sent.
 These will include important features and characteristics of the WinLink system (scripts, P2P, creating templates, message precedence, white lists, compressing files).
 Also included will be tips, shortcuts, definitions, links to other system and training information, etc.

 The preferred method is to use any VHF or HF RMS gateway to send your check-in through your radio.
 Initially, if your setup is not capable of digital transmission, you may use Telnet.
-But within a few weeks you will be expected to transmit through a Gateway as this is the real value of WinLink.
+Transmitting through a Gateway is the real value of WinLink.

-W3MRC-10 on 145.730 MHz is a public RMS Gateway available 24/7/365 for legitimate amateur radio use.
+W3MRC-10 on 145.730 MHz is a public RMS Gateway available 24/7/365.
 Coverage is quite good around Travis County.
 You can use the W3MRC-10 gateway, another VHF or UHF gateway, or an HF gateway to participate in WinLink Wednesdays.
 The WinLink Web site, https://www.winlink.org/RMSChannels , has maps and lists of all the gateways available for use.
 Also check the Texas RMS Packet Station Uptimes, http://n5tw.ecpi.com/rmsstatus/, for current status of central Texas gateways, nodes, digipeaters, etc.

-All TCARES are encouraged to participate and add WinLink, an important part of our ARES® response capability, to your amateur radio toolkit.
+All TCARES participants are encouraged to add WinLink, an important part of our ARES® response capability, to their amateur radio toolkit.
 It’s easy to do, and if you are already set up for digital modes you have all the hardware you need.
 If not, find a buddy to help you set up your system.

 To join this activity, follow the check-in procedure below.